pretix/pretix/doc/api/resources/customers.rst

-locale                                string                     Preferred language of the customer last_modified                         datetime                   Date and time of modification of the record notes                                 string                     Internal notes and comments (or ``null``) password                              string                     Can only be set during creation of a new customer, will
+locale                                string                     Preferred language of the customer last_modified                         datetime                   Date and time of modification of the record notes                                 string                     Internal notes and comments (or ``null``) password                              string                     Can be set during creation of a new customer, or
-                                                                 not be included in any responses.
+                                                                 changed when updating a customer.
+Will not be included in any responses.
 ===================================== ========================== =======================================================

 .. versionadded:: 4.0